Must-Haves vs Non-Negotiables: Dating after 28explained I andwemet

 What Are Non-Negotiables?

-Non-negotiables are deeper values or patterns of behavior that reveal themselves only after multiple in-person interactions, typically four to five dates.
+Non-negotiables are long-term safeguard which entails deeper values or patterns of behavior that reveal themselves only after multiple in-person interactions, typically four to five dates.
 They are not easily identified over texting or voice calls.
 These are about how someone handles life challenges, conflict, and commitments, and they ensure long-term compatibility.

 Examples of non-negotiables: